5 reasons to change your amenities for more sustainable alternatives

 2. Reduction of waste generation

-Sustainable alternatives, such as biodegradable or compostable products, can help to significantly reduce the amount of waste generated by hotels:
+Sustainable alternatives, such as biodegradable or compostable products, can help significantly reduce the amount of waste generated by hotels:

 Biodegradable products: